MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 - **Space**: This is shared content that either you or another member added to the current space.

 > [!NOTE]
-> Only .glb files are supported at this time.
+> For 3D content, only .glb files are supported at this time.

+The following 2D image files are now supported: .png, .gif, .ico, .bmp, .tiff, .tif, .jpeg, .jpe, and .jpg.
+For a .gif file, only the first frame will be loaded.

 ### Import user content